-David Price is Professor of Developmental Neurobiology at the University of Edinburgh’s Centre for Integrative Physiology.
+David Price is Professor of Developmental Neurobiology at the University of Edinburgh’s Centre for Discovery Brain Sciences.

 My lab employs a multidisciplinary approach to analyse mechanisms that regulate events that occur during the pre-natal and post-natal development of cortex in various species.